shreyanshk/boottorrent/docs/quickstart.rst

 Note: Please make sure that the interface you've selected is already configured statically as DHCP protocol needs this to works properly.

-Then, execute this command on your computer (in the same env):
+Then, activate the Python version or virtualenv that you've used to install BootTorrent and execute this command on your computer (in the same env):

 .. code-block:: console